-Here is some useful stuff for you to explore – just dip into whatever is useful for you and let go of the rest!
+Here is some useful stuff for you to explore

 Try mindfulness meditation